What Is Guar Gum?

 However, when we say higher quantities, we mean something along the lines of 1% compared to 0.2%, which means it is still a relatively small portion compared to a recipe’s core ingredients.

 Lastly, there is also some evidence that the presence of Guar Gum in pet food recipes can actually decrease protein digestibility which is a concerning trait given the importance of protein for both dogs and cats.

 However, this is contested, and many brands would dispute these claims or argue they are negligible.

 Pet Food Brands That Use Guar Gum

-The fact that some of the largest pet food brands in the world, such as Purina, and Hill’s Science Diet, are continuing their use of Guar Gum shows it is likely here to stay.
+The fact that some of the largest pet food brands in the world, such as Purina, and Hill’s Science Diet, are continuing or expanding their use of Guar Gum shows it is likely here to stay.

-If you aren’t able to find any wet foods without Guar Gum, consider the use of a dry dog food recipe as these would not contain Guar Gum or other thickening agents.
+If you aren’t able to find any wet foods without Guar Gum, consider the use of a dry dog food recipe, as these would not contain Guar Gum or other thickening agents.